petecarapetyan/cc_assignment3_starter/README.md

 - Import this project as an existing Maven project
 - Start your coding in App.java's execute() method

 ALWAYS rename your project from `FIXME`, after importing!
-See troubleshooting below.
+See troubleshooting below!!!!!
+(Right click, "Refactor" then "Rename")
+ALWAYS search your project for the string literal `FIXME`, and fix any as appropriate (such as pom.xml file)

 ## How to run app